Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 Consider hiring a CPA if you're dealing with:

 Multi-state complexity: Operating in multiple states triggers nexus rules, state-specific deductions, and apportionment calculations that software handles poorly.
-A CPA who understands state tax law can save you thousands in overpaid taxes or prevent costly mistakes.
+A CPA who understands state tax law can identify apportionment strategies and state-specific deductions that DIY software does not prompt for.

 Entity structure decisions: First year of S-corp election, converting from sole proprietor to LLC, or evaluating QSBS (Qualified Small Business Stock) eligibility.
 These decisions have multi-year tax implications that software can't model.